kyleuniversities/wikimaker/README.md

 # wikimaker
 A web application designed so that users can make their own Wikipedia-like pages!
-This project is meant to run in Go.
+This project is meant to run in Go and PHP.